solowt/wmata_scraper/README.md

 I spent a lot of time thinking about how to determine where trains are on a line, and how to render them.
 The method that I ended up using isn't perfect.
 What I hoped to do was keep a trains array for each line and update it when the data updates.
 However, I didn't have enough time to implement this (hopefully later!) so I ended up removing and re-rendering trains after each update.

 Finally, I didn't deal with the fact that many tracks in the Metro are shared between lines.
 I anticipated this issue early in the project, but I didn't get around to accounting for it.
-It would be fairly easy to add and is on my to-do list.
+As is, each line is handled separately so you won't see blue line trains on the yellow line, even if they share a track.

 See `user.stories.md` for more information about development.